5 Ways to Check Your Oregon EBT Balance

 3. 24-Hour Customer Service Line

-3. Enter your 16-digit card number and PIN when requested.
+Enter your 16-digit card number when prompted.

 4. Store or Point-of-Sale Receipt

-After you make a purchase with your Oregon Trail card, the printed receipt will show an “EBT Available Balance” line for both your SNAP and EBT Cash accounts.
+Reviewing your receipt after making a purchase is a simple way to keep track of your funds.
+After every transaction using your EBT card, the printed receipt will show an “EBT Available Balance” line for both your SNAP and EBT Cash accounts, providing an updated record of your remaining funds.

 5. ATM Balance Inquiry